My Homemade Hummus Recipe

 Since 2005, when I moved to the US, I kept looking for the perfect Hummus dish, and with the exception of a few rare places that are not in my area or even state, I found nothing.

-I have tried so many recipes, so many ideas, and so many ingredients, and only after 7 years, I found my “hero” recipe.
+I have tried so many recipes, so many ideas, and so many ingredients, and only after about 7 years, I found my “hero” recipe.

 Here is what I learned: